Full Support for All Graduate Students

 The communication studies department provides a generous amount of conference funding for graduate students in residence whose original research has been accepted for presentation at a conference or conferences.
 It is currently $1,000 per academic year.

-Many fellowships are open to U of M students beyond their first year of graduate work.
 Each year, several students receive additional support, including from the university-wide fellowships listed by the Graduate School.

 Other Sources of Financial Aid